serokell/blog-posts/typed-th-in-ghc-9/article.md

 ## Example GHC 8 code

-To make the examples here easier to follow, let us define a small typed Template Haskell module that we wish to work under GHC 8.
-It will serve as a basis so we can migrate it to work under GHC 9.
+To make the examples here easier to follow, let us define a small typed Template Haskell module that we wish to work under GHC 8, which we will later port to GHC 9.
 The code will be quite simple, its purpose is to parse an environment flag into a known data type or stop the compilation altogether if it fails.

 We will use the [`template-haskell`](https://hackage.haskell.org/package/template-haskell) package, so don't forget to load it.
 You will also need to activate the `TemplateHaskell` language extension.

 ```hs
 {-# LANGUAGE TemplateHaskell #-}